frictionlessdata/website/site/tooling/python/extracting-data/README.md

     [Row([('header1', 'value1'), ('header2', 'value2')])]

-There is a great deal of options available for different dialect that can be found in "Formats Reference".
+There are a great deal of options available for different dialects that can be found in "Formats Reference".
 We will list the properties that can be used with every dialect:

 **Header**